-According to Sprout Social 2019 Index, live video is a major trend on social media – 45% of consumers want to see more live video from the brands they follow.
+According to the Sprout Social 2019 Index, live video is a major trend on social media — 45% of consumers want to see more live video from the brands they follow.
 63% of marketers would agree with them on the desirability of live video content on social media.

-That’s all well and good, but it doesn’t help you choose which social platform is the best for your business to use for live streaming video content.
+That’s all well and good, but it doesn’t help you choose which social platform is best for your business to use for live streaming video content.
 Sticking to the theme of going where the audience is, businesses might want to try the platforms where audiences are already following businesses the most.
 66% of consumers follow brands on Facebook, 41% on Instagram, 35% on YouTube, and 22% on Twitter.

 You should also note that you’re not obligated to stick to only one live streaming channel.
-Using multistreaming services, you can go live to many different channels at the same time, without having to make any drastic changes to your routine, setup, or production practices.
+By using multistreaming services, you can go live to many different channels at the same time, without having to make any drastic changes to your routine, setup, or production practices.
 This might be the best opportunity for businesses to increase the reach of their live video without having to invest additional time into it.

 B2B marketers also have something to look forward to!

 So LinkedIn is the B2B marketer’s hunting grounds.
 It’s also a social network and one where content plays an important role.
 Just ask String Nguyen, a LinkedIn influencer who went from zero to thirty thousand followers in fourteen months.
-One of the advice she gives is to use video to stand out.
+Some of the advice she gives is to use video to stand out.

 In early 2019, you were able to add LinkedIn to the roster of social networks that offer live streaming of video content.
 It might be awhile before we start seeing any numbers that demonstrate just how effective live video is on LinkedIn.

 But we know that LinkedIn is taking video seriously.
 We know that video, in general, brings good things to marketers who use it.
 We also know that live video tends to outperform video-on-demand when it comes to engagement metrics.
 We also know that LinkedIn is partnering with the major players on the video streaming market.
-Add it together, and you have plenty to look forward to if you’re a B2B marketer who uses LinkedIn.
+Add it together and you have plenty to look forward to if you’re a B2B marketer who uses LinkedIn.